-Active management of AMD allows patients to enjoy additional years of good central vision, enhancing the odds of a better quality of life.
+Active management of AMD can allow patients to enjoy additional years of good central vision, enhancing the odds of a better quality of life.
 Diagnosing the disease as early as possible offers time to take measures that may slow progression.

 Industry Leaders Set Forth Treatment Recommendations

 The authors of the Practical Guidelines for the Treatment of AMD state, “Based upon our current understanding of AMD pathogenesis, the stages of subclinical, early, and intermediate AMD all represent different clinical manifestations of the same underlying disease process.
 Thus, the treatment of the disease should be initiated at first detection, regardless of the stage.” ii

 Taking Action to Preserve Vision